5 dog laws every dog owner should know.

 3. You must make sure your dog doesn’t bark too much

 Our dogs communicate with their mouths, through barks, yelps, whimpers, growls, groans or even sighs.
-All dogs bark (unless you have a Basenji) but if it’s excessive and considered a noise nuisance, your neighbours can complain to your local council.
+All dogs bark (unless you have a Basenji) but if it’s excessive and considered a noise nuisance, your neighbours can complain to your local council or landlord.

-If your dog is barking a lot while you’re out of the house they might be distressed or anxious, but there are some easy ways that you can help to treat their separation anxiety.
+If your dog is barking a lot while you’re out of the house, they might be distressed or anxious, but there are some easy ways that you can help ease their separation anxiety.

 4. Your dog must not worry livestock